getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 Since then the bug tracker has been quiet, and no other regressions were reported.

-Our internal usage dashboards showed that our users (the most prominent one being Spotify) were adopting the new major version and sent tens of millions of events to Sentry.
+Our internal usage dashboards showed that our users (like a very popular music streaming app) were adopting the new major version and sent tens of millions of events to Sentry.

 We are confident that the refactoring was a success and our SDK is now set up for the future.
 Making it easier to implement anything the future might bring.